You can apply as

 If you decide to apply for the Erasmus Mundus Scholarship, you should specify your student category (Programme or Partner Country) on the application form.
 For further details, see Scholarships.

-Applications will only be considered for scholarship funding if they are submitted by 20 January 2023 with all the required documents.
-Please note that if you wish to be considered for a scholarship, you will be required to submit proof of English language proficiency by 1700 hours UK time Friday 20 January 2023.
+Applications will only be considered for scholarship funding if they are submitted by 19 January 2024 with all the required documents.
+Please note that if you wish to be considered for a scholarship, you will be required to submit proof of English language proficiency by 19 January 2024.
 The only exception to this are final degree certificates and transcripts where an applicant is still currently studying.
-Final degree certificates and transcripts will be required by 1700 hours UK time 1st July 2023.
+Final degree certificates and transcripts will be required by July 2024.

-Self-funded student may be made a conditional offer pending receipt of an English language proficiency certificates, and final degree certificates and transcripts where an applicant is still currently studying.
-They will be required to submit the relevant documentation by 1700 hours UK time 31st August 2023.
+Self-funded students may be made a conditional offer pending receipt of an English language proficiency certificates, and final degree certificates and transcripts where an applicant is still currently studying.
+They will be required to submit the relevant documentation by August 2024.

 Note: